konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation-remoteinstall/README.md

 ## Proposal

-Common migration scenarios can be handled with this strategy:
+Discontinue Crane installation on OCP 3.x with mig-operator.
+Write remote install functionality to get Crane deps on all remote clusters.

+_Common migration scenarios, and how they are affected by this enhancement:_

-- OCP 3.x to 4.6+
+- OCP 3.9+ to 4.6+
   - OCP 4.6+: Install Crane 1.6+
-  - OCP 3.x: Install Crane dependencies remotely
+  - OCP 3.9+: Install Crane dependencies remotely

 - OCP 4.6+ to 4.6+
   - OCP 4.6+: Install Crane 1.6+
   - OCP 4.6+: Install Crane dependencies remotely

+- OCP 4.5- to 4.6+
+  - OCP 4.6+: Install Crane 1.6+
+  - OCP 4.5-: Install Crane dependencies remotely

-- OCP 4.1 to 4.5-
+- OCP 4.5- to 4.5-
   - No longer possible

-- OCP 3.x to 3.x
+- OCP 3.9+ to 3.9+
   - No longer possible

+- On-premises OCP 3.9+ to cloud OCP 4.6+
+  - Would require a "hole-punch" solution for cloud OCP 4.x to reach into network of on-premises OCP 3.x cluster
+  - Ideas: we may be able to accomplish this tunnel with [stunnel](https://www.stunnel.org/) or [submariner](https://www.openshift.com/blog/connecting-managed-clusters-with-submariner-in-red-hat-advanced-cluster-management-for-kubernetes)
+  - Look to pvc-migrate for ideas
+  - Look to proxy work in Crane for ideas

 ### Implementation Details/Notes/Constraints

 #### Migration of Config that previously lived in MigrationController CR to the MigCluster CR

-Config info previously in the MigrationController CR spec on the remote cluster can be moved to an equivalent ConfigMap on the control cluster that would be referenced from the MigCluster  CR.
+Config info previously in the MigrationController CR spec on the remote cluster can be migrated upon Crane 1.6 upgrade to a ConfigMap on the control cluster with a `generateName` and `label` matching the corresponding MigCluster name.

-Alternatively we could include this config info directly on the MigCluster CR.
-This would require us to worry about schema changes, whereas the ConfigMap approach would be schema-less similar to how the MigrationConroller spec field is today.
+_Example:_
+  - MigCluster
+    - name: `host`
+  - ConfigMap
+    - generateName: `migcluster-config-host`
+    - name: `migcluster-config-host-8x7ex`
+    - labels:
+      - `migration.openshift.io/migcluster-config-for`: `host`

+No MigCluster API changes should be required, although MigCluster internals and status reporting will need to change. _Read on for upgrade/downgrade considerations_.

 #### Moving all Velero (and other remote dependency) setup tasks to MigCluster controller